-The supervision regarding security on the Dutch flagged ships has been assigned to the Netherlands Shipping Inspectorate (NSI), similar to other tasks based on the Shipping Act.
+The supervision regarding security on Dutch-flagged ships has been assigned to the Netherlands Shipping Inspectorate (NSI), similar to other tasks based on the Shipping Act.
 NSI will also perform Port State Control security inspections on foreign flagged vessels, based on international agreements within the Paris Memorandum of Understanding on Port State Control.

 Recognised Security Organisations